TRT Global - MASS TREE PLANTING: Can It Work?

 MASS TREE PLANTING: Can It Work?

 Here in the UK campaigners want a million people to join a mass tree planting event.
 Ethiopia’s government says 350 million trees were planted in a single day this year.
 Planting trees is seen as a key solution to the climate crisis.
-But will it work? #treeplanting #trees #climatechange Roundtable is a discussion programme with an edge.
-Broadcast out of London and presented by David Foster, it's about bringing people to the table, listening to every opinion, and analysing every point of view.
-From fierce debate to reflective thinking, Roundtable discussions offer a different perspective on the issues that matter to you.
-Watch it every weekday at 15:30 GMT on TRT World.
+But will it work?
+Also, watch how Turkey broke the world record by planting 303,150 saplings within an hour in the central province of Corum: https://youtu.be/YhjN86IjIVI

 MASS TREE PLANTING: Can It Work?